Winter Storm Watch issued for Clay, Kittson, Norman, West Marshall, West Polk, Wilkin by NWS - NewsBreak

 weather.gov

-Winter Weather Advisory issued for Clay, East Becker, East Marshall, East Otter Tail, East Polk by NWS
+Winter Weather Advisory issued for Lake Of The Woods, North Beltrami, North Clearwater, Roseau by NWS

 Effective: 2022-12-14 12:00:00 CST Expires: 2022-12-16 06:00:00 CST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
 The latest road conditions for North Dakota can be found at dot.nd.gov/travel and for Minnesota at 511mn.org, or by calling 5 1 1 in either state.
-Target Area: Clay; East Becker; East Marshall; East Otter Tail; East Polk; Grant; Hubbard; Mahnomen; Norman; Pennington; Red Lake; South Clearwater; Wadena; West Becker; West Marshall; West Otter Tail; West Polk; Wilkin WINTER WEATHER ADVISORY IN EFFECT UNTIL 6 AM CST FRIDAY WINTER STORM WARNING IS CANCELLED * WHAT...Snow and blowing snow.
+Target Area: Lake Of The Woods; North Beltrami; North Clearwater; Roseau; South Beltrami WINTER WEATHER ADVISORY IN EFFECT UNTIL 6 AM CST FRIDAY * WHAT...Snow.
 Total snow accumulations of 4 to 6 inches, some areas may see higher amounts.
-Winds gusting as high as 40 mph. * WHERE...Portions of central, north central, northwest and west central Minnesota and northeast and southeast North Dakota. * WHEN...Until 6 AM CST Friday. * IMPACTS...Travel could be very difficult.
-Near blizzard conditions are expected in open country Thursday.
-Heavy snow rates and blowing snow will significantly reduce visibility Thursday.
+Winds gusting as high as 35 mph. * WHERE...Roseau, Lake Of The Woods, North Beltrami, North Clearwater and South Beltrami Counties. * WHEN...Until 6 AM CST Friday. * IMPACTS...Travel could be very difficult.
+Heavy snow rates will significantly reduce visibility Thursday.
 The hazardous conditions will impact the morning or evening commutes Thursday.

 weather.gov